- Apply for Yukon Health Care Insurance

 - a Canadian citizenship card, permanent resident status card; plus

-- a secondary piece of ID for all persons listed.
+- a secondary piece of ID for all people listed.

 Proof of residency